 Each Registry bears responsibility for its respective domain and administers subdomain names that identify child zones subsidiary to its own zone.
 This means that the Registry manages all data that are related to a domain name.
-The Registry is also responsible for the publication of trust anchors (TA) and the registration and maintenance of delegation signer (DS) resource records in the parent zone above it.
+The Registry is also responsible the registration and maintenance of delegation signer (DS) resource records in the parent zone above it.
 PCH in its role as DNSSEC Zone Operator (DZO) is responsible for generating key pairs and protecting the confidentiality of the private component of the Key-Signing Keys (KSKs) and Zone-Signing Keys (ZSKs).
-PCH is also responsible for securely signing all authoritative DNS resource records in the Registry's zone.
+PCH is also responsible for securely signing all authoritative DNS resource records in the Registry's zone or zones.